 Divine Intervention: Does not interfere directly, but has shown herself before Ryouko to provide valuable information to act upon, which is quite a distinct case compared to usual nebulous visions that other faithful occasionally get.

 Hot God: Sadly, only Homura ever gets to appreciate this.
 Everyone else is left pontificating over her possible hair color.
-Ryouko saw her in a vision in perfect clarity.
-Twice.
+Ryouko is one of a few who saw her in a vision in perfect clarity.